 In fact, you could take away Jim Acosta's press pass.

-And you know, he was like, I'm not giving up this microphone.
+And, you know, he was like, I'm not giving up this microphone.

 But how many times does the president of the United States have to say enough, enough, enough, enough?

-And you know, there was an interesting article that I saw that there are a lot of his fellow colleagues out there.
+And, you know, there was an interesting article that I saw that there are a lot of his fellow colleagues out there.

-This was uh on the Daily Wire today.
+This was on the Daily Wire today.

-This isn't the Jim Blanking Acosta show, and some of his fellow journalists, uh White House correspondents, they're kind of pissed off because he hogs all the time.
+And some of his fellow journalists, White House correspondents, they're kind of pissed off because he hogs all the time.

-He doesn't stay within the limit of one question each, he wants five, he wants to debate the president, and he's making it about himself.
+He doesn't stay within the limit of one question each.

-Well, this is entirely about Democrats.
+Oh, this is entirely about Jim Acosta.

 There's no denying that.

-It's all about Democata.
+It's all about Dimakasa.

 It's about him taking the microphone, him getting the star power.